rbitton1729/Website/src/content/server-help/_index.md

    - This authentication should last for one week, though Cloudflare may require you to reauthentic sooner based on various factors.
 3. Once authenticated, you’ll be prompted for your **username** (your CNet ID or UCInetID).
 4. Use the **temporary password** sent to you in your confirmation email.
 5. Your account is restricted to 15 GiB in your home folder.
+If you reach this limit you will hit an I/O failure.
 If you need more, contact me.

 When you first log in, you’ll immediately be prompted to change your password.
 Your new password must meet the following requirements: